zmaril/d3.js-boilerplate/readme.md

 specific branch.

 * [basic](https://github.com/zmaril/d3.js-boilerplate/tree/basic) - only has d3.js installed.
-* jquery-ui - A simple example of how to use jquery-ui to interact with d3.js.
+* [jquery-ui](https://github.com/zmaril/d3.js-boilerplate/tree/jquery-ui) - A simple example of how to use jquery-ui to interact with d3.js.
-* rickshaw -
-* cubism -
-* MathJax - Interactive graphics with Latex annotations.
-* crossfilter - How to throw around millions of data points.
-* backbone - Simple example showing how to integrate d3 and backbone to create linkable graphics.
-* graphene - Customizing graphene.
-* dashboard - Single page website layout with bootstrap.
-* investigator - A bootstrap backed website that builds on rickshaw, jquery-ui, underscore, and backbone to provide a jumping off point for designing your own data investigator.

 ## Contributing